roland-schmitz-academy/WWDC20-SpiralField/README.md

 ## TL;DR

-Just download, and run the `Spiral Field.playgroundbook` with the Playgrounds app on a Mac or an iPad
+Run the `Spiral Field.playgroundbook` with the Playgrounds app on a Mac or an iPad.

+There is also an app version which runs on iOS and on macOS.
+Just open the `WWDC Spirals.xcodeproj` with Xcode and run it.

 ## The story behind my Playground